DrugBud-Suite/DockM8/README.md

 5. (Optional) Ensure you have permissions to run the scripts required On Linux, right-click the script file, and ensure 'allow executing file as program' is ticked.
 This applies to gnina.sh, PLANTS.sh and rf-score-vs.sh.

-## Running WoConDock (via wocondock_refactored folder)
+## Running WoConDock (via command-line / wocondock.py script)

-1. Ensure required files are in the wocondock_refactored folder
+1. Create a working directory on your machine and ensure the required files are present:
 - protein/receptor file (with hydrogens added) as a .pdb file
-- reference ligand file as a .mol2 file
+- If using a ligand to define the binding pocket : reference ligand file as an .sdf file
 - docking library as a .sdf file

+2. Open a terminal and activate the wocondock python environment

+3. Run the following command:

+´python /path/to/wocondock.py --args´

+--software: The path to the software folder.
+--proteinfile: The path to the protein file (.pdb).
+--pocket: The method to use for pocket determination.
+Must be one of 'reference' or 'dogsitescorer'.
+--dockinglibrary: The path to the docking library file (.sdf).
+--idcolumn: The unique identifier column used in the docking library.
+--protonation: The method to use for compound protonation.
+Must be one of 'pkasolver', 'GypsumDL', or 'None'.
+--docking: The method(s) to use for docking.
+Must be one or more of 'GNINA', 'SMINA', or 'PLANTS'.
+--metric: The method(s) to use for pose clustering.
+Must be one or more of 'RMSD', 'spyRMSD', 'espsim', 'USRCAT', '3DScore', 'bestpose', 'bestpose_GNINA', 'bestpose_SMINA', or 'bestpose_PLANTS'.
+--nposes: The number of poses to generate for each docking software.
+Default=10
+--exhaustiveness: The precision used if docking with SMINA/GNINA.
+Default=8
+--parallels: Whether or not to run the workflow in parallel.
+Default=1 (on).
+Can be set to 1 (on) or 0 (off).
+-- ncpus: The number of cpus to use for the workflow.
+Default behavior is to use half of the available cpus.
+-- clustering: Which algorithm to use for clustering.
+Must be one of 'KMedoids', 'Aff_prop'.
+--rescoring: Which scoring functions to use for rescoring.
+Must be one or more of 'gnina', 'AD4', 'chemplp', 'rfscorevs', 'LinF9', 'vinardo', 'plp', 'AAScore'.

+## Running WoConDock (via Jupyter Notebook)

-2. Open wocondock.ipynb
+1. Open wocondock.ipynb in your favorite IDE

-3. Make sure to set the variables to point to your protein, reference and docking library files.
-You also need to specify the location where the software files are located.
-Finally, if the docking library contains a unique identifier, specify the name of the column (id_column) to keep track of this.

-4. The notebook can then be run in sequence.
-Further explanations and instructions as present in the notebook.
+2. Follow the instructions in the Markdown cells

-## License
+## License (NEEDS CHECKING...)
 <!-- markdown-link-check-disable-next-line -->
 This project is licensed under the MIT License - see the [LICENSE.md](https://gitlab.com/hibrahim21/CADD22/-/blob/main/LICENSE) file for details.